dortania/OpenCore-Install-Guide/installer-guide/winblows-install.md

 * Supported version: 0.6.4

+## Please note that the following procedure may take up 2 minutes to boot macOS Recovery.
+Be patient

 While you don't need a fresh install of macOS to use OpenCore, some users prefer having a fresh slate with their boot manager upgrades.

 To start you'll need the following: